Isadore "Ike" Bayles: Early life

-Isadore Bayles was born in Libau, Courland (Latvia) in 1876.
-He was the youngest of six children born to Rabbi Ephraim Bayles & Ida Rashe Friedman.
-Ike was also the brother of Sam Bayles, who brought the first Torah to Alaska in 1900.
+Isadore Bayles was born in Libau in the Courland Governorate of the Russian Empire in 1876.
+He was the youngest of six children born to Rabbi Ephraim Bayles and Ida Rashe Friedman.
+Bayles was also the brother of Sam Bayles, who brought the first Torah to Alaska in 1900.
 Isadore lived with his family in Kovno, Lithuania until he left for America in 1891 at the age of 15.

 The Klondike Gold Rush

 Ike Bayles ended up in the Pacific Northwest, possibly because his older brother Sam, who he had not seen since he was a child in Lithuania, was living in Spokane.
-In the 1890s Ike was living in Victoria, British Columbia & possibly Seattle.
+In the 1890s, Bayles was living in Victoria, British Columbia and possibly Seattle.
 In the summer of 1897, word reached Seattle about gold being discovered in the Klondike River in the Yukon Territory of Canada.
-This led to the Klondike Gold Rush of 1897-98.
-Being very business savvy, Ike decided to travel to the Yukon and set up a business selling supplies to miners.
+This led to the Klondike Gold Rush of 1897–98.
+Being very business savvy, Bayles decided to travel to the Yukon and set up a business selling supplies to miners.

-In 1898, Ike left for the Klondike.
+In 1898, Bayles left for the Klondike.
 He traveled by boat up the coast of British Columbia arriving in Skagway.
 From there, he traveled the Chilkoot Trail to Carcross, where he almost died from pneumonia.
-After resting in Carcross, Ike continued north until he reached Dawson City in the spring of 1899.
-Ike set up his business in Dawson City selling supplies to the more than 40,000 people that had now reached the area.
-In 1905, after 6 years of business and a dwindling population, Ike decided to move to Fairbanks, where gold had been discovered a couple of years earlier.
+After resting in Carcross, Bayles continued north until he reached Dawson City in the spring of 1899.
+Bayles set up his business in Dawson City selling supplies to the more than 40,000 people that had now reached the area.
+In 1905, after 6 years of business and a dwindling population, Bayles decided to move to Fairbanks, where gold had been discovered a couple of years earlier.